-ΔProfessors who will cease regular teaching within the standard completion period of the thesis for students entering in October 2024.
-Applicants are allowed to select him/her as supervisor, but need to inquire of the staff in the Graduate School of Advanced Science and Engineering (Support Office for the fields of International Development and Cooperation).
+$\Delta$ marks indicate professors who are scheduled to retire within the standard completion period for those who are enrolled in October 2025.
+Those who wish to study under the supervision of those professors should contact Graduate School of Advanced Science and Engineering (Support Office for the fields of International Development and Cooperation) beforehand.